Ganon's Castle Walkthrough

 Sun switch in Ocarina of Time

-Reflect the sunlight with the Mirror Shield and shine it on the sun mural on the right side of the passage to open the door.
+Use the Mirror Shield to reflect sunlight onto the sun mural on the right side of the passage, opening the door.

 Lighting Other Suns Spawns Enemies

-There are multiple sun murals on the wall, but shining light on any but the correct one will cause enemies to appear.
-Be careful not to shine light on the wrong sun.
+There are multiple sun murals on the wall, but shining light on the wrong one will summon enemies.
+Avoid illuminating the incorrect sun.

 Dispel the Barrier with a Light Arrow